mohmmed-aabed/data-structures-in-python/README.md

 Every single line in this repository has been written by me.

-I have learned most of these concepts through (Python for Data Structures, Algorithms, and Interviews) Course, so I would like to Thank Mr. Jose Portilla and appreciate what he is doing to simplify the programming knowledge.
+I have learned most of these concepts through (Python for Data Structures, Algorithms, and Interviews) course, so I would like to thank Mr. Jose Portilla and appreciate what he is doing to simplify the programming knowledge.